top of page

 • It’s a step toward less invasive, more sustainable ways of supporting long‑term health.

 Of course, as the Cambridge team stresses, this isn’t a magic fix—reducing PFAS exposure in our environment is still crucial.
-But it’s a hopeful development, showing once again how interconnected systems like the gut can play a powerful role in protecting our health.
+But our Harley Street clinic sees this as a hopeful development, showing once again how interconnected systems like the gut can play a powerful role in protecting our health.

-At Reborne Longevity, we’re closely watching this research as part of our commitment to personalised, preventative care.
+At Reborne Longevity, our longevity specialists are watching this research as part of our commitment to personalised, preventative care.
 Science like this reminds us that the answers to modern health challenges are often already within us—sometimes, in the smallest of forms.

 bottom of page